wharfkit/antelope/README.md

+**NOTICE:** This was formerly the `@greymass/eosio` library distributed on [npmjs](https://www.npmjs.com/package/@greymass/eosio).
+Future distributions will be made using the new organization and namespace, and distributed as `@wharfkit/antelope` again on [npmjs](https://www.npmjs.com/package/@wharfkit/antelope).

+To update your codebase, remove the `@greymass/eosio` library and add the `@wharfkit/antelope` library, then replace all instances of `@greymass/eosio` with `@wharfkit/antelope` in all files.

 # @wharfkit/antelope

-JavaScript library for working with Antelope powered blockchains.
+JavaScript library for working with Antelope powered blockchains (formerly EOSIO, still compatible with EOSIO).

 Avaiable on npm: https://www.npmjs.com/package/@wharfkit/antelope